Ear Training Index Page

 There are two types of interval listening, harmonic and melodic.
 In harmonic intervals the notes are played at the same time and in melodic the notes are played one after the other.
 Easy to remember: Melodic Intervals make melody, Harmonic Intervals make harmony!
 I recommend that people start with Ascending Melodic Intervals, then once that is mastered move on to Descending Melodic Intervals.
 Only when both of these are rock solid should a student approach Harmonic Intervals and chord structures.

 The other part of ear training that is very useful is rhythmic dictation.
-This is best done by writing the rhythms when you transcribe, but it can be pretty tricky and hard to just start doing it.
-The best way to get going is to learn to read and understand the notation and then practice tapping out the various rhythms - check out my eBook called Understanding Rhythm Notation, a book full of rhythms... pages and pages of rhythms to read, and a load of instruction on how to read and it's progressive, going from simple 8th notes to complex syncopated 16th not patterns.
+Once I get on top of the Interval Ear Training Course I plan on hitting a rhythmic dictation course too - specifically to help people work out strumming patterns!
+This used to be best done by writing the rhythms when you transcribe, but it can be pretty tricky and hard to just start doing it so I hope to break it down in the course.
+The best way to get going is to learn to read and understand the notation and then practice tapping out the various rhythms.
+I have written a book called Rhythm Reading (with my drummer buddy Justin Scott) a book full of rhythms... pages and pages of rhythms to read, and a load of instruction on how to read and it's progressive, going from simple 8th notes to complex syncopated 16th not patterns.
 If you go through it you will really know all your rhythms very well indeed and writing down the rhythms you hear will be a lot easier because you will already know what they sound like!

 The Theory Behind The Names

 Many of you will probably want to understand how the names of the intervals are found and how to work out the note names in every key.
 For this info you probably want to check out Practical Music Theory which will guide you through all the basic theory concepts and give you a solid grasp on all the essential basics!